Crispy Tortilla Chip

 Health Benefits

-- Source of antioxidants and lutein from corn, promoting eye health
+- Contains antioxidants from corn, including lutein and zeaxanthin beneficial for eye health

 Buying Guide